PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

 ## The ModuleConfig.cs - File

-The _ModuleConfig.cs_-file is the place where you can define the data fields which are needed to configure your ServerModule.
-During the _build_ process a xml configuration file is automatically created for each _ModuleConfig.cs_, here you can set the configuration values for your ServerModule.
-Furthermore you can use the maintenance website to edit the values of the different data fields.
+In the _ModuleConfig.cs_-file you can define the data fields needed to configure your ServerModule.
+For each file a xml configuration file will be automatically during the *build* process.
+Here you can set the configuration values for your ServerModule manually.
+You can also use the CommandCenter website to edit the values.

-For this to work, the following points must be considered:
+The following points must be noted:

-* Your ModuleConfig class must derive fromm ConfigBase.cs
+* Your ModuleConfig class must derive from ConfigBase.cs
 * You must add the _DataContract_ attribute to your class
 * You must add the _DataMember_ attribute for each of the data fields
 * (Beyond this you can use the _DefaultValue_ attribute to add a default value to your data fields)